evgenyneu/evgenii.com/blog/_posts/2016-01-16-solar-system-with-proportional-distances.md

   <br>
 </div>

-<p class='isTextCentered'>Figure 3: More detailed view of the Solar System with proportional distances. <a href="/files/2016/01/detailed_solar_system_proportional_distances.sketch">[source]</a></p></p>
+<p class='isTextCentered'>Figure 3: More detailed picture of the Solar System with proportional distances. <a href="/files/2016/01/detailed_solar_system_proportional_distances.sketch">[source]</a></p></p>

 ## Traveling to Saturn by bus

-Here are some hypothetical analogies that may help understand the distances in the Solar System.
+In conclusion, I would like to present some hypothetical analogies that may help us understand the distances in the Solar System.

-* It would take about **four thousand years** to travel to Saturn **by bus** at speed of 40 km/h relative to the Sun.
+* It would take about **four thousand years** to travel to Saturn **by bus** at the speed of 40 km/h relative to the Sun.
-* If you used an airplane instead it would take roughly **200 years** at speed of 800 km/h.
+* If you used an airplane instead it would take roughly **200 years** at the speed of 800 km/h.
-* Finally, a journey to Saturn would take approximately **three years** if you managed to board a space probe Voyager 1 traveling at speed of 60,000 km/h.
+* Finally, a journey to Saturn would take approximately **three years** if you managed to board a space probe Voyager 1 traveling at the speed of 60,000 km/h.
 This is about as fast as humans can move today.

 ## Sources of the distance data